xmarzz/artWork/README.md

-this is page to upload page i've been working on for someone haven't finished yet
+this is page to upload artwork and music i've been working on for someone haven't finished yet